 Digital Education Support

-Education is a key for successful integration but to build a good livelihood in general.
-This way education is a focus area of our efforts.
+Education is a key for successful integration and to build a good livelihood in general.
+Therefore, education is a focus area of our efforts.

 Germany is well known for its dual vocational training system as a valid alternative to academic studies.
 The sustainable mix of practical training and theoretical education is widely recognised as a successful education track.

-Germany among other European countries face a shortage of qualified workers due to demographic developments.
+Germany, among other European countries, faces a shortage of qualified workers due to demographic developments.
 Labour migration is considered to be indispensable.
-To support these efforts and especially migrants during their integration into the labour market we developed Lunes, a digital vocabulary trainer for highly specific vocabulary of various professions.
+To support these efforts and especially migrants during their integration into the labour market we develop Lunes, a digital vocabulary trainer for highly specific vocabulary of various professions.
 Open Source as usual.